 “I told you I didn’t want that!
 NO EPISIOTOMY!”

-On a cold January afternoon over a cup of yerba maté at the Black Sheep in Amherst, Massachusetts, my mom told me about the afternoon I was born.
+On a cold January afternoon over a cup of yerba maté at the Black Sheep in Amherst, Massachusetts, she told me about the afternoon I was born.
 She was alone with the doctor and attending nurses.
 My father was smoking cigarettes in the waiting room, trying to find something more interesting to watch than Howdy Doody on Beth Israel Hospital’s wood-framed TV.

 “NO,” she managed to cry before another contraction consumed her concentration.
 “I told you I didn’t want that!
 NO EPISIOTOMY!”